 Additional Coverage Options For Pets

 If you want more comprehensive, all-encompassing coverage for your pet, consider buying a pet insurance policy.
 Pet insurance will cover your pet in all situations, not just car accidents.
 It will also cover animals apart from dogs and cats, which is more than most car insurance policies can say.
-The Progressive, Eric, and Chubb coverage options described above will only cover dogs and cats.
+The Progressive, Erie, and Chubb coverage options described above will only cover dogs and cats.

 If you want to shop around for pet insurance, first give your auto insurer a call.
 Oftentimes, these large insurance companies offer more than just auto insurance.
 GEICO, for example, offers insurance for cars, houses, apartments, boats, RVs, pets, motorcycles, etc. By bundling your different insurance policies under the same company, you can take advantage of some serious savings.